 Building wealth is a gradual process, but it becomes exponential over time as your initial investments generate returns that can be reinvested for greater earnings.
-The key is allocating as much extra money as possible to wealth-building investments.
+The key to financial success is allocating as much extra money as possible to wealth-building investments.

 Here are five strategies to jump-start your efforts.